y-hatano-github/coordin/README.md

 # Coordin
-Coordin is Go lang liblary for providing coordinates points for shapes such as circles and lines and so on.
+`Coordin` is a Golang library that helps you draw shapes in the terminal.
-This library will support drawing shapes on the terminal.
+This library provide coordinates points for shapes such as circles and lines and so on.

 ## Installation
 ```